martincf/lightbox/_posts/2018-04-19-black-and-white-film-basics.md

 The trade off when doing this is higher contrast and chunkier or more apparent grain visible in the image.

 As an example, Kodak Tri-X 400 was the staple diet of press photographers for many decades.
-ISO 400 would be a very useable film speed during the day[^1], and a roll of the same film could be rated ISO 1600 if light became limited.
+ISO 400 would be a very useable film speed during the day, and a roll of the same film could be rated ISO 1600 if light became limited.
 A one-film-fits-all-purposes.
 Press photographers were never looking for gallery quality fine art prints from their work, so the trade off of higher contrast and more apparent grain was acceptable if it meant getting the shot.

 The most renowned high ISO 400 films are [Kodak Tri-X 400](https://parallaxphotographic.coop/shop/kodak-tri-x-400-35mm-film/) and [Ilford HP5 Plus 400](https://parallaxphotographic.coop/shop/ilford-hp5-plus-400-35mm-film/) (Ilford's competitor to Kodak Tri-X).
 [Fomapan 400](https://parallaxphotographic.coop/product-category/film/black-and-white-film/?filter_film-sensitivity=400-iso&filter_brand=foma), [Kodak TMax 400](https://parallaxphotographic.coop/shop/kodak-t-max-400-35mm-film/), [Ilford Delta 400](https://parallaxphotographic.coop/shop/ilford-delta-400-35mm-film/), [Rollei RPX 400](https://parallaxphotographic.coop/shop/rollei-rpx-400-35mm-film-36-exposures/) are some other well known ISO 400 films.